-If you are using the short-term study visa option to enter the UK, you will be asked to provide the following documents to the UK immigration official at the airport:
+If you are using the short-term study visa option to enter the UK, you will be asked to provide documents to the UK immigration official at the airport.
+Please see your BlugoldAbroads Learning Content "Visa Information: UK" for details on what documents you need to have with you.
+Upon verifying your documents, the immigration agent will stamp your passport with the short-term study visa.